 Perfect Fit blinds are just that – a perfect fit.
 They’re designed to fit into the frames of uPVC doors and windows so they stay in place.
 They’re very versatile too.
 We often install them in conservatories as they can be fitted to sloping roof panels as well as the doors and windows.
+If you are considering upgrading your home with a modern conservatory, then Perfect Fit blinds allow you to use the room all year round.
 However, they can be used anywhere in the house.
 They’re particularly good for small rooms, for example in an en-suite bathroom where space is limited.
 We have a great range of colours and designs as well, so you can achieve the look you want.

 This type of blind is also great if you have children at home.
 They fit exactly and have short cords so there’s no risk of them getting tangled up.

 You might be wondering whether fitting blinds directly into your uPVC window will be a complicated process.
 In fact, it’s really quick and easy.
 There’s a frame that sits between the glass and the window frame and we can fit the blind straight into that.
 It just slots in so there’s no drilling involved and no mess.

 That also means that the work can be completed quickly so you can start enjoying your lovely new blinds straight away.